5 tips to maximise Business Energy Efficiency in 2024

 1. Carry out a pre-shutdown walkaround

 High energy bills over winter are a big concern for many businesses.
-So if your premises are shutting down for the festive period, you’ll want to make sure you’re not using energy unnecessarily.
+So if your premises are shutting down, you’ll want to make sure you’re not using energy unnecessarily.
 A few days beforehand, a friendly reminder to staff to turn off computers and lights can go a long way to reducing wastage.
 But on the day of closing, it’s worth doing a quick walk around the premises to check the following:

 2. Get a head start on essential maintenance